Who doesn’t love the UK and its capital city, London?

 There’s an app for that, the London TFL app–useful for keeping up with line changes, delays, and closures.
 It’s also good for knowing which trains have steps, which is key if you have luggage.
 And it will give you times and distances for biking as well.

 I do like a good app but I also wanted to learn my way around so I always used the maps at each tube station.
 I got it wrong once and got off the train too soon.
-But in my defense, I had a horrible headache that day.
+In my defense, I had a horrible headache that day.
 Don’t worry, you can’t get lost but it is time-consuming getting on and off the trains and up and down the escalators.

 London sees 20,000,000 visitors per year and 8,000,000 people live there.
-Many use the Underground.
+Many people use the Underground.
 It can get crowded, especially on lines near popular monuments and attractions like The London Eye.
 Keep your purse and any bags, backpacks, etc. close, with no pockets exposed.
 I never saw anything weird and I never felt uncomfortable but safe is better than sorry.
 The Underground is affordable as well.

 Oyster Card